 You can then quickly summarise each act with precision and interest.
 You can focus on the story arc and summarise the character arcs.
 This will help you write a concise synopsis that will capture the readers’ imagination, and hopefully, their chequebook!

 You may also find this useful, What is a film treatment and how do I create one?

-Essential tips to writing an incredible synopsis
+Essential tips to writing a film synopsis that sells!

-When writing your synopsis, there are a few essential rules you must abide by.
+When writing your film synopsis, there are a few essential rules you must abide by.
 These tips will help you craft a concise, engaging, and hopefully, help you sell your screenplay.

 Emphasise the development of your character